rollup/plugins/packages/node-resolve/README.md

 If you use the `sideEffects` property in the package.json, by default this is respected for files in the root package.
 Set to `true` to ignore the `sideEffects` configuration for the root package.

+### `useResolveModule`

+By default modules are loaded by looking in package.json.
+With this option classic behaviour is configured by using resolve module rather then looking in package.json.

 ## Preserving symlinks

 This plugin honours the rollup [`preserveSymlinks`](https://rollupjs.org/guide/en/#preservesymlinks) option.